Elizabeth G. Watson: Personal life

 Elizabeth Grill Watson was born in Cedar Rapids, Iowa, on January 7, 1914.
 Watson grew up in Lakewood, Ohio.
 Women were not permitted to be ministers at her childhood Methodist church.
 However, she wanted to become a minister regardless.
 She graduated from Miami University in Ohio in 1936 with a Bachelor of Arts in Greek and literature.
 She then studied at the Chicago Theological Seminary and the University of Chicago Divinity School.
-There she met George H. Watson, who she married in 1937.
+There she met George H. Watson, whom she married in 1937.
 While the couple were attending a graduate school in Chicago, they joined the Society of Friends in 1938.

 The Watson family lived at the Heller House in Chicago for 24 years.
 While living there, George worked as first chair of the political science department at Roosevelt University and Elizabeth worked at the local American Friends Service Committee.

 The couple raised four children and four foster children.
 After the Watsons' oldest child, Sara, died in a car accident in 1964, Elizabeth wrote Guests of My Life due to the event.
 The book was developed into a play.
 In the 1980s, Elizabeth and George retired to a Quaker planned community in Massachusetts.
 From 1991 onward, they lived in Minneapolis.
 Elizabeth G. Watson died on February 24, 2006, in Edina, Minnesota.